Trapich/Data_analysis_projects/README.md

 # adiw
-#It is I! the testing creature!
-I can test whichever feature you want to check!
+#It is I! the untested tasty branch! would you like a bite?
-#How's this for starters?